 Writing is hard from a craft perspective, but it’s also hard from an emotional perspective.
-A writer is putting their craft, their imagination, their hopes and their dreams on the line when they sit down at the keyboard.
+A writer is putting their imagination, their hopes and their dreams on the line when they sit down at the keyboard.
 This is a deeply sacred and important thing.
 No matter how far along a writer is on his writing journey, no matter if she’s writing her first book or her tenth book, the act of writing and creating is absolutely essential.
 And every day that I sit down to read a submission from a writer, I honor the sacred bond and trust that writers expect from me when they reach out to share their creative work.
 Their creative passion — even if the writing isn’t agent- or editor-ready just yet — is what makes them tick.
 I would never do anything to break their trust and risk hurting their creativity.

-Sure, this writer is an extreme example of taking rejection personally — she could’ve been overly sensitive to her teacher’s comments or excessively shy or whatever, that’s true, but it only goes to show how much power a person-perceived-to-be-in-authority has over a person’s writerly self-esteem.
+Sure, this writer is an extreme example of taking rejection personally — she could’ve been overly sensitive to her teacher’s comments or excessively shy or whatever.
+But it only goes to show how much power a person-perceived-to-be-in-authority has over a person’s writerly self-esteem.
 This isn’t something anyone, whether a critique partner or a teacher or an editor or agent, should take lightly.

 People have all different levels of sensitivity about all different sorts of things.
-But because writing is so personal, because it deals with hopes and dreams and deep, creative desires, it is all the more fragile.
+But because writing is hard and so personal, because it deals with hopes and dreams and deep, creative desires, it is all the more fragile.
 It’s easy for writers to slip into a mindset where they’re taking rejection personally — which makes them all the more protective of their writing.
 And I am always sensitive to that fact.

 I’ve said this in my disclosures on the About Me page, but I think it bears repeating here: I will never use a specific or identifiable example on the blog unless I have permission from the writer to do so (like with questions emailed to me, the workshops or contests, for example).
 Stuff asked and shared at conferences is fair game because conferences are a public setting and a lot of good stories come out of live events.
 If I want to illustrate a craft point, I will make something up (usually exaggerated) to suit my purposes.
 I will never cull directly from slush or from client manuscripts.

 And if I do discuss a particular craft issue, it is never unique to any one writer.
 First of all, that would make the post a lot less universal!
 Second of all, there really is a list of common craft traps and pitfalls that most writers fall into, if they’re going to fall.
 Believe it or not, but I find myself giving many of the same notes over and over.
 I end up seeing many of the same writing issues in 10-page sample after 10-page sample.
 When you read as much unpublished writing as I do, a writer’s unique strengths and challenges often match up pretty well with other strengths and challenges that you’ve seen before.
-So if there’s something wonky with craft, it’s usually pretty universal.
+If there’s something wonky with craft, it’s usually pretty universal.
 So work on not taking rejection personally — most likely, you’re among lots of other writers who have received a particular piece of feedback.